-Strong work from Hicks and coworkers of John Hopkins.
+Strong work from Hicks and coworkers at Johns Hopkins.

 Previous studies have reported correlation between the Wound, Ischemia, and foot Infection (WIfI) classification system and wound healing time on unadjusted analyses.
 However, in the only multivariable analysis to date, WIfI stage was not predictive of wound healing.
 Our aim was to examine the association between WIfI classification and wound healing after risk adjustment in patients with diabetic foot ulcers (DFUs) treated in a multidisciplinary setting.